Studienorientierung & Studienwahl

 ▪ If your grades are between 1.6 and 2.5 in the German grading system, you have to participate and pass the General Management Admission Test (GMAT score 550), GRE or you may be invited to pass our own Master Admission Test depending on the status of your other admission requirements and the decision of the admission committee.

-▪ Participation in our in-house Master Admission Test is only possible for those applicants who are residing in Germany.
-This test usually takes place 2 weeks after the application deadline.
-Information on the test can be obtained upon request.Bachelor's degree completed:
+▪ Participation in our in-house Master Admission Test is only possible for those applicants who are residing in Germany and got specifically invited to join the test.
+This test will take place on January 20th, 2020.

 ▪ Proficiency in English: Each student is required (no matter what educational background, unless you are native speaker i.e. U.S. American, Australian or British) to submit a test result of their English proficiency by obtaining a language certificate mentioned below: ▪ TOEFL (paper-based test): score 580 ▪ TOEFL (computer test): score 237 ▪ TOEFL (internet-based test): score 92 ▪ TOEIC (Our in-house TOEIC test (Link) takes place in February, June, September and December of each year): score 765 ▪ IELTS 7.0 ▪ Cambridge CAE Grade C ▪ GMAT score 550 or better▪ Basic knowledge of German, equivalent to the level A1 of the Goethe-Institute (at least 120 hours of lessons attended).

 ▪ An internship/practical experience of at least 20 weeks should either have been part of the Bachelor's studies or obtained prior to applying for the Master in International Marketing program.▪ Applicants who have no prior international exposure will have the opportunity to spend their third study term (for the Master's thesis) abroad.